opendcs/opendcs/docs/source/dev-docs.rst

     ant run -Dopendcs.app=compedit

     # to run a specific app with a profile
-    ant run -Dopendcs.app=dbedit -Popendcs.profile="full path to a profile or .properties file"
+    ant run -Dopendcs.app=dbedit -Dopendcs.profile="full path to a profile or .properties file"

     # to run with the java remote debugger enabled
     ant run -DdebugPort=5006

+    # to run with Java Flight Recorder
+    ant run -Dopendcs.jfr=true
+    # recordings will be in the run directory of the build (default build/run)
+    # with the name <opendcs.app>.recording.jfr where opendcs.app is the value of the property provided
+    # or the default "launcher_start" app if the property is not set.

+All of the options above can be in any combination.

 The logs are set to the highest debug level and printed to stdout.